AryehSilver1/SNAQ/README.md

 ## Running the Test Data

-Within both `Data Analysis.Rmd` and `Plot Maker.Rmd`, the variables required for user input are pre-set for the test data.
+Within both `Data Analysis.Rmd` and `Plot Maker.Rmd`, the variables required for user input are pre-set for the PDAC dataset.
 Follow these steps to run the test data:

 1. **Download Test Data**:
    - Download `PDAC_measurements.csv` from the Input folder.